geeknerd/geeknerd.github.io/_posts/2015-09-22-setup-git-on-mac.md

 ---

 1. First, you need to download the latest version of Git from [here](http://git-scm.com/downloads).
-2. Then you need to configure your global name and email address through the following commands, using Terminal or similar apps of your choice.
++ Then you need to configure your global name and email address through the following commands, using Terminal or similar apps of your choice.
 {% highlight bash%}
 $ git config --global user.name "YOUR NAME"
 $ git config --global user.email "YOUR EMAIL ADDRESS"
 {% endhighlight %}
-3. Recommended workaround if cloning with HTTPS, so you could cache your GitHub password using a credential helper.
++ Recommended workaround if cloning with HTTPS, so you could cache your GitHub password using a credential helper.
 	a.
 Check if the ```osxkeychina credential helper``` is installed by running:
 {% highlight bash%}
 $ git credential-osxkeychain
 # Test for the cred helper
 # Usage: git credential-osxkeychain <get|store|erase>
 {% endhighlight %}
-b.
-If it isn't installed, download and install it.
+	+ If it isn't installed, download and install it.
 {% highlight bash%}
 $ git credential-osxkeychain
 # Test for the cred helper